gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 ```

 In this example, the `deploy_branch_name` attribute is set to `main`, which means that Pipelines will deploy infrastructure changes when the `main` branch is updated.

-*Supported Attributes:*

-- `deploy_branch_name` (Optional): The branch that Pipelines will deploy infrastructure changes from.
-If not set, Pipelines will deploy infrastructure changes from the `main` branch.
-- `consolidate_added_or_changed` (Optional): Whether or not Pipelines will consolidate added or changed resources when running Terragrunt commands.
-If not set, Pipelines will consolidate added or changed resources.

   :::info